Agrobacterium tumefaciens: Biotechnological uses

-The Asilomar Conference (Berg et al. 1975) established widespread agreement that recombinant techniques were insufficiently understood and needed to be tightly controlled.
+The Asilomar Conference in 1975 established widespread agreement that recombinant techniques were insufficiently understood and needed to be tightly controlled.
 The DNA transmission capabilities of Agrobacterium have been vastly explored in biotechnology as a means of inserting foreign genes into plants.
-Shortly after Asilomar, Marc Van Montagu and Jeff Schell, (University of Ghent and Plant Genetic Systems, Belgium) discovered the gene transfer mechanism between Agrobacterium and plants, which resulted in the development of methods to alter the bacterium into an efficient delivery system for genetic engineering in plants.
+Shortly after the Asilomar Conference, Marc Van Montagu and Jeff Schell discovered the gene transfer mechanism between Agrobacterium and plants, which resulted in the development of methods to alter the bacterium into an efficient delivery system for genetic engineering in plants.
 The plasmid T-DNA that is transferred to the plant is an ideal vehicle for genetic engineering.
 This is done by cloning a desired gene sequence into T-DNA binary vectors that will be used to deliver a sequence of interest into eukaryotic cells.
-Soon it was widely agreed that Asilomar like protections were needed in plant technologies as well.
-This process has been performed using firefly luciferase gene to produce glowing plants.
+This process has been performed using the firefly luciferase gene to produce glowing plants.
 This luminescence has been a useful device in the study of plant chloroplast function and as a reporter gene.
 It is also possible to transform Arabidopsis thaliana by dipping flowers into a broth of Agrobacterium: the seed produced will be transgenic.
-Under laboratory conditions, the T-DNA has also been transferred to human cells, demonstrating the diversity of insertion application.
+Under laboratory conditions, T-DNA has also been transferred to human cells, demonstrating the diversity of insertion application.